 NECA-IBEW Health & Welfare Fund v.
 Goldman Sachs & Co., No. 1:08-cv-10783 (S.D.N.Y.).
 As sole lead counsel, Robbins Geller obtained a $272 million settlement on behalf of Goldman Sachs’ shareholders.
 The settlement concludes one of the last remaining mortgage-backed securities purchaser class actions arising out of the global financial crisis.
 The remarkable result was achieved following seven years of extensive litigation.
 After the claims were dismissed in 2010, Robbins Geller secured a landmark victory from the Second Circuit Court of Appeals that clarified the scope of permissible class actions asserting claims under the Securities Act of 1933 on behalf of MBS investors.
 Specifically, the Second Circuit’s decision rejected the concept of “tranche” standing and concluded that a lead plaintiff in an MBS class action has class standing to pursue claims on behalf of purchasers of other securities that were issued from the same registration statement and backed by pools of mortgages originated by the same lenders who had originated mortgages backing the lead plaintiff’s securities.

 Schuh v.
 HCA Holdings, Inc., No. 3:11-cv-01033 (M.D.
 Tenn.).
 As sole lead counsel, Robbins Geller obtained a groundbreaking $215 million settlement for former HCA Holdings, Inc. shareholders – the largest securities class action recovery ever in Tennessee.
 Reached shortly before trial was scheduled to commence, the settlement resolves claims that the Registration Statement and Prospectus HCA filed in connection with the company’s massive $4.3 billion 2011 IPO contained material misstatements and omissions.
-The recovery achieved approximately 70% of classwide damages, which as a percentage of damages significantly exceeds the median class action recovery of 2%-3% of damages.
+The recovery achieved represents more than 30% of the aggregate classwide damages, far exceeding the typical recovery in a securities class action.